stevejay/middleengine-website/src/posts/2020-06-22-programming-the-nes-the-nes-in-overview.md

 ## Introduction

 This is the first in a series of posts about programming the [Nintendo Entertainment System](https://en.wikipedia.org/wiki/Nintendo_Entertainment_System) (NES) games console.
 Released more than 35 years ago, the NES represents a way of programming that I have no prior experience of.
 I have always programmed in high-level languages that largely hide the underlying CPU architecture from the developer.
 While NES programs can be written in C, they are normally 'hand crafted' in [assembly language](https://en.wikipedia.org/wiki/Assembly_language) to get maximum performance out of the limited hardware.
-And writing in assembly means thinking about concepts like opcodes, addressing modes, registers, and the call stack.
+And writing in assembly requires thinking about concepts like opcodes, addressing modes, registers, and the call stack.
 This is truly bare metal programming!

 ## The console